waggle-sensor/wagman/v3/README.md

 The firmware install follows the bootloader.
 Please leave only one WagMan (and no Arduino Micro class devices) plugged into the programming computer when installing the firmware.
 The WagMan firware is field Upgradable.

-* Needs: Micro-USB cable, Linux Computer.
+* Needs: Micro-USB cable, Linux Computer with [avrdude](http://www.nongnu.org/avrdude/).

 * Preperation:
   - Onetime setup: Place udev rule 75-waggle-arduino.rules in the /etc/udev/rules.d directory with the following entry.